Henri Vernes: Biography

+In the 1960s, when his popularity with Bob Morane was at its peak, Vernes dedicated himself to promoting the work of his colleague and friend Jean Ray, a fellow Belgian, whose books remained largely unknown to most people in France.
+He gave numerous interviews and wrote prefaces to praise the man he called "the equal of Poe and Hoffmann in the realm of fantastic literature."

 After 1967 the Marabout–Junior collection was reformatted and renamed Pocket Marabout.
 Vernes continued writing for the series, with old and new characters.
 His popularity remained strong, and by 1970 the series had sold over 15 million books.
 In 1974 he started the cycle of Ananké, considered by many to be his masterpiece.
 However, this success did not save Marabout from the publishing crisis of the 1970s, and in 1977 the series came to an end with issue 142, Bob Morane dans le Triangle des Bermudes (Bob Morane in the Bermuda Triangle).

 Over the next 28 years, Vernes authored scores of new titles, including the adult Don cycle (whose books he signed "Jacques Colombo") and supervised many re-issues of his older works.
 His 200th novel, the Bob Morane adventure La guerre du Pacifique n'aura pas lieu (The Pacific War Will Not Happen) was issued in 1996.

 Vernes was the subject of a documentary, Henri Vernes, un aventurier de l'imaginaire (1997), and in 1999, at age 81, he was decorated as Officier in the Belgian Order of Arts and Letters.
 A fan club, Club Bob Morane, was created in 1986 on the hero's 33rd anniversary.